 We’ve reviewed a ton of laptops and played around with even more.
 While we have an entire guide dedicated to laptops, we know some people just want to game, and so no matter your budget, we’ve curated some of the best gaming laptops currently on the market.
 Many of them are great for other tasks besides gaming, too, like photo and video editing, and even streaming.
 Yet ultimately these laptops are intended for gaming, and making sure you can game whether you have a budget of $4,000 or a more realistic budget of $1,000.

-Buying forecast for spring 2021: A ton of new gaming laptops were announced at CES back in January.
+The buying forecast: A ton of new gaming laptops were announced at CES back in January 2021.
 The likes of Asus, MSI, Razer, and other major brands have a wonderful mix of simple refreshes, all-out updates, and completely new designs featuring Nvidia’s RTX 30-series GPUs or AMD’s new Ryzen 5000-series mobile CPUs.
 Intel also released an 11th-gen Intel Core i7 H35-series Special Edition mobile processor, and some of the new gaming laptops are configured with it.

 Lenovo and Asus have gone all out as far as making AMD-based laptop configurations, while others have stuck with Intel’s 10th-gen processors, since the most of the 11th-gens available at the moment are geared toward work productivity laptops.
 Don’t expect to see more 11th-gen (or maybe 12th-gen—who knows!) gaming-focused mobile CPUs from Intel until after it releases its 11th-gen desktop processors.